verbb/vizy/docs/feature-tour/limitations.md

 GraphQL’s document `raw`, node and mark `raw` and `attrs`, and block `rawFieldValues` expose stored data without filtering it by individual embedded-field permissions.
 Access follows the enclosing Vizy field’s schema access.
 Only grant that access to clients allowed to read the complete document; choosing typed fields in one query does not prevent an authorised client from requesting raw fields in another.

 Use typed fields and rendered HTML when building your frontend’s output.
-GraphQL does not provide mutations, and custom node types are exposed through unknown-node and raw data fields rather than generated typed fragments.
+Registered custom nodes have generated types, such as `VizyEmoji` for an `emoji` node, with the common node interface fields.
+Nodes without an installed extension definition use the unknown-node fallback.
+GraphQL does not provide mutations.
 The [GraphQL guide](docs:developers/graphql) shows the supported queries.

 ## Image Transforms